theriftlab/immanuel-python/docs/5-settings.md

 }
 ```

+This is also the fallback for any object with no entry in `orbs` at all.

 ### `point_orbs`

-A dict which specifies orbs for each aspect type, which will be applied to calculated points only.
-This will cascade down into the `orbs` setting described below.
+A dict which specifies orbs for each aspect type, inherited by the calculated points' entries in `orbs`.
 Default:

 ```python
 {